candrholdings/reactnative-crypto-demo/README.md

        decrypt = Promise.promisify(CryptoProvider.decrypt, { context: CryptoProvider });
      ```

-2. Add an UI form
+2. Adds an UI form by modifying `index.ios.js`
-  1. Set initial state
+  1. Boots up the code by providing some initial values
      ```js
      constructor(props) {
        super(props);

        this.state = {
          inputString: 'Hello',
-         secret: '1234567890123456',
+         secret: '1234567890123456'
-         cipherText: '',
-         plainText: ''
        };
      }
      ```

-  2. Add a function to perform encryption and decryption
+  2. Adds a helper function to encrypt and decrypt the text, returns the result as state in React
      ```js
      _encrypt(inputString, secret) {
        encrypt(inputString, secret)